algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 In higher dimensions, the function should be spherically symmetric, such as multidimensional Gaussian function, $$e^{-(x^2 +y^2 + ...)}$$.
 Whatever function you choose, there are at least a couple of things to note:
 1. If the function $$g$$ is discrete, you will only sample discrete values.
-For example, if $$g$$ returns only -1 or +1, and nothing in between, you will sample only integer steps away from the initial $$x_0$$.
+For example, if $$g$$ returns only $$-1$$ or $$+1$$, and nothing in between, you will sample only integer steps away from the initial $$x_0$$.
 2. The average step size really matters!
 A small step-size means the walker will carefully sample nearby regions more, but will walk more slowly, so might not be good at exploring far and wide.
-On the other hand, a walker with a large step size may not sample nearby regions accurately - and actually has a higher chance of being rejected if the walker is already in a high probability region, since the acceptance ratio is more drastic for large steps.
+On the other hand, a walker with a large step size may not sample nearby regions accurately &ndash; and actually has a higher chance of being rejected if the walker is already in a high probability region, since the acceptance ratio is more drastic for large steps.
 The effect of step-size on the walker's efficiency is far from obvious!

 How to choose $$g$$ is in itself a research field and depends on what the goal of the sampling is.